-1.1.5.
+6.1.1.6.
 Summary of Supervisory Board activities

-The Supervisory Board of Unibail-Rodamco SE held seven meetings in 2012 (including its meeting at the annual Supervisory Board retreat).
-Overall attendance at these meetings was 100%.
-In addition to the items and decisions within its statutory scope, the Supervisory Board was briefed on and discussed all major events in 2012, both internal matters (e.g. organisation matters, key appointments within the Group, internal audits, etc.) and external matters (e.g. acquisitions, disposals, developments in the Group's strategy, development projects, financial policy, etc.).
+The Supervisory Board held eight meetings in 2014 (including its annual offsite meeting).
+Overall attendance at these meetings was 97%.
+Since 2013, the Supervisory Board begins its meeting twice a year in the absence of the Management Board.
+In addition to the matters within its statutory scope, the Supervisory Board was briefed on and discussed all major events in 2014, both internal (e.g. organisation matters, key appointments within the Group, internal audits, etc.) and external (e.g. acquisitions, disposals, developments in the Group's strategy, development projects, financial policy, etc.).
 The Supervisory Board in particular approved:

-- the election of Mr Rob ter Haar as Chairman of the Supervisory Board and Chairman of the Governance, Nomination and Remuneration Committee; - the 2012 Budget; - investment, development and divestment projects and operations above its prior approval thresholds in force in 2012; - the remuneration of the Management Board members; - the total allocation of stock options for 2012, including the allocations to Management Board members; - the implementation of a Performance Share Plan in the long term incentive remuneration policy and the allocation of such shares to Management Board members; - the appointment of Mr Jaap Tonckens, existing Management Board member, as Chief Financial Officer; - amendments to the Management Board Charter; - the profile and composition of the Supervisory Board and the composition of its committees, including the proposal of 1 new Supervisory Board member appointed by the Annual General Meeting on April 26, 2012; - the formal evaluation of the functioning and efficiency of the Supervisory and Management Boards (Annual Self-Assessment process); and - the Company distribution payment policy and distribution payment decisions.
+- the 2014 Budget; - the AGM agenda and resolutions to be submitted for shareholder approval; - · investment, development and divestment projects and operations above its prior approval thresholds in force in 2014; - related party agreements; - . the funding of the Group's five-year business plan, financial resources and borrowing requirements; - the 2014 internal audit plan; - the qualitative objectives set for each non-CEO Management Board member by the CEO; - the remuneration of the Management Board members; - the total allocation of stock options and performance shares for 2014, including the allocations to Management Board members; - the conversion of the supplementary pension scheme to a supplementary contribution scheme for Management Board members; - amendments to the Supervisory Board Charter, including the Audit Committee and GN&RC Charters: - the profile and composition of the Supervisory Board and the composition of its committees; - the appointment of new Supervisory Board member, Mrs Dagmar Kollmann; - the remuneration of the Supervisory Board Chairman; - the informal evaluation of the functioning and efficiency of the Supervisory Board and Management Board (annual selfassessment process); and - the Company distribution payment policy and distribution payment decisions.